Skip to Content

 230 Fifth, named after its address on Fifth Avenue, is another rooftop bar with splendid views of the Empire State Building, and every winter, it transforms itself into an igloo village with wood cabins and see-through domes (which are heated).
 There are several seasonal hot drinks on the menu, like a Mint Boozy Hot Chocolate, a Pumpkin Pie Hot Chocolate (with pumpkin liqueur) and mulled wine.

 • Note: If your party is bigger than six people, it’s recommended to make a reservation.
-Reservations are also needed for the Bottomless Brunch (Saturdays and Sundays from 11am – 4pml $45 for an entrée, bottomless champagne and coffee).
+Reservations are also needed for the Bottomless Brunch (Saturdays and Sundays from 11am – 4pm $45 for an entrée, bottomless champagne and coffee).
+They also have a $49 prix fixe dinner (reservations necessary).

 • Address: 230 Fifth Avenue, Manhattan